SDS logo

 5. Bitter Taste or Pus Drainage

-6. Darkened or Discolored Tooth
+6. Darkened or Discoloured Tooth

 If you notice any combination of these symptoms, especially alongside chronic halitosis, it’s time to consult your dentist.
+Knowing the causes of chronic bad breath could help you detect a serious dental issue before it worsens.

 Why Ignoring an Infected Tooth Is Risky